Supporting the transition from school to young adult life

 Keeping parents and carers involved

 Principles into Practice is a draft framework developed by ARC Scotland, based on the existing Principles of Good Transitions.
 It is intended to improve the planning and delivery of support for young people with additional needs.
-In order to best serve the parents of these young people, it is important to give them all the resources they need to make informed decisions about the transition process.
+ARC Scotland recognised that in order to best serve the parents of these young people, it is important to give them all the resources they need to make informed decisions about the transition process.
 It is equally important to optimise the process itself according to their needs.
 This means finding out directly from parents what does and does not work, and making changes based on their lived experiences and feedback.
-To achieve these goals, it was decided that a web-based application, which can be accessed from any device with an internet connection.
+To achieve these goals, we suggested the creation of a web-based application, which can be accessed from any device with an internet connection.